 Dominik Stiller

 I am a graduate student in the Department of Atmospheric and Climate Science at the University of Washington, advised by Greg Hakim.
-I am interested in the natural variability of Earth’s energy budget, particularly on multidecadal to millennial timescales.
-My current work focuses on reconstructing top-of-atmosphere radiation over the last thousand years using climate models and proxy data.
-My broader interests include volcanic forcing, data assimilation, machine learning, and climate modeling.
+My work focuses on the variability and predictability of Earth’s energy budget on seasonal to millennial timescales.
+I approach this through initialized climate predictions over recent decades and paleoclimate reconstructions using climate models and proxy data over the last thousand years.
+Broader interests include machine learning, data assimilation, climate modeling, and volcanic forcing.
 Read more about my research here.

 Before graduate school, I completed a B.S. in Aerospace Engineering at TU Delft and a B.S. in Computer Science at DHBW Stuttgart.
 For my undergraduate research, I worked on radiation pressure models for astrodynamical simulations and automated deep learning kernel optimization.